klutchell/balena-mediaserver/README.md

 ### Overseerr

-Available via `http://overseerr:5055` internally or port `5055` on your Tailnet.
+Available via `http://localhost:5055` on the `service:proxy` network or port `5055` on your Tailnet.

 This service can be disabled by setting the `DISABLE` service variable to any non-empty value.